celesteh/Immrama/Raspberry_README.md

 ## Installing inkscape

-Try `sudo apt-get install inkscape -y` then `inkscape --version` If it comes back with a number _below_ 0.91, you will have to build it
+Try `sudo apt-get install inkscape -y` then `inkscape --version` If it comes back with a number _below_ 0.91, you will have to build it (see below)